anotherrachel/HelpCenter/technical_writing/getting_started/generate_pdfs.md

 We will access this configure file in the PDF generation script.

-## 3. Make sure your sidebar data file has titlepage.html and tocpage.html entries
+<h2 id="title6">3.
+Make sure your sidebar data file has titlepage.html and tocpage.html entries</h2>

 There are two template pages in the root directory that are critical to the PDF: